MAR0T/dotfiles/README.md

 33. Install any software and check if snapper pre & post snapshots are created
 34. You should also see snapshots in GRUB menu during boot

-35. Select preferred Style, Icons and Fonts in Appearance app
+35. Select preferred Style, Icons and Fonts in Appearance app for XFCE and in lxapperance for i3wm